movermeyer/ImportFromTodoist/docs/design_decisions.md

 ### Issues

 In GitHub Issues, the central concept is an **Issue**.
-Different software projects use them for different purposes,
+Different software projects used them for different purposes.

-(TODO: Write more about how they are used)
+Issues are used for discussions of:

+* Bugs
+* Features
+* Questions about usage
+* Design/Architecture Discussions

+Once the discussion was resolved, the Issues were marked as "closed" (from their default state of "open").

-In my case Issues would fill the role of Todoist Tasks.
+In my case Issues filled the role of an analogue to Tasks in Todoist.

 ### Milestones

 Issues could be assigned to **Milestones**.
 This offered a view of a list of items that was, at first blush, very similar to Todoist's "Project View".

-(TODO: Write more about how they are used)
+They were used to group issues within a repository and track the count of remaining open Issues.
+As Issues are closed, the milestone's progress bar changes to reflect this.

 Most importantly, Milestones were the only concept that offered any native concept of due date.